PLanet: Formalizing and Analyzing Assignment Procedures in the Design of Experiments: Implementation

+~ \keyidea{\dsl{} formulates experimental-plan generation as a constraint-satisfaction problem over matrix entries.} Researchers specify design requirements, such as counterbalancing, which translate into first-order logic constraints over matrix entries.
+If the number of units is insufficient to satisfy certain properties, \dsl{} will throw an error and suggest the minimum number of participants required to satisfy their design specification.
+The result of successfully running a \dsl{} program is a table of plans. \autoref{fig:plans} illustrates the process.

-\dsl{} formulates experimental-plan generation as a constraint-satisfaction problem.
-To do so, we face three technical challenges: (i) definining the core operations as constraints over matrices, (ii) solving these constraints efficiently to generate experiment plans, and (iii) reasoning over both individual experimental variables and their combinations.
+\keyidea{There are three technical challenges to generate valid assignments:} (i) defining the core operations as logical constraints over matrices, (ii) solving these constraints efficiently to generate experiment plans, and (iii) reasoning over both individual experimental variables and their combinations.